-The vastly superior MAP scores achieved by probFuse over CombMNZ, together with the higher overall recall and greater tendency to return relevant documents in early positions shown by probFuse support the conclusion that the probFuse algorithms display superior performance to CombMNZ.
+The vastly superior MAP and P10 scores achieved by probFuse over those of CombMNZ, together with the higher overall recall of probFuse support the conclusion that the probFuse algorithms display superior performance to CombMNZ.

-6 Conclusions and Future Work
+6. Conclusions and Future Work

-This paper presents the results of applying the probFuse data fusion algorithm on the large Web Track collection from the TREC-2004 conference.
-Evaluating the performance of probFuseAll and probFuseJudged using the MAP evaluation measure showed the probFuse algorithms achieving improvements of over 230% over CombMNZ.
+This paper presents the results of an experiment to apply the prob-Fuse data fusion algorithm to the large Web Track collection from the TREC-2004 conference.
+Evaluating the performance of probFuseAll and probFuseJudged using the MAP evaluation measure showed the prob-Fuse algorithms achieving improvements of over 230% over CombMNZ.
+The P10 evaluation measure showed the performance of probFuse to be almost 150% higher than CombMNZ.
+Using each of these measures, the performance of probFuse was higher than that of CombMNZ on all five experimental runs.
+A third evaluation metric, bpref, failed to show a consistent pattern.
 Additionally, probFuse achieved higher recall overall and tended to return more relevant documents at the top of the fused result sets produced.

-The completeness of the relevance judgments for the Web Track collection is lower than that of others that have been used in previous experiments.
-Despite this, no significant difference was observed between using all documents in the calculation of the probability of relevance, rather than using just those documents that have been judged to be either relevant or nonrelevant.
+The completeness of the relevance judgments for the Web Track collection is lower than that of others that have been used in previous experiments, meaning that the relevance of a greater number of documents is unknown.
+Despite this, no significant difference was observed between using all documents in the calculation of the probability of relevance and using just those documents that have been judged to be either relevant or nonrelevant, regardless of the evaluation measure used.